Visiting Iceland in the summer

 The weather in Iceland can be unpredictable – so you might still get some clouds and rain during your trip, but there will be sunny days too, and it will also be much warmer here than during other times of the year.
 It’s thanks to this unpredictable and changeable weather that Iceland looks so green and lush.

 Beautiful blue skies and sunshine at Vestmannaeyjar (or the Westman Islands in #Iceland).

 3. More access to the sights

 You’ll be able to more easily access other parts of the country during the summer season.
 Some parts of the Highlands aren’t accessible until June or July, so visiting in summer means that you’ll have more scope to see other parts of our landscape.

 4. Celebrations and festivals

 Summer is a time when there are plenty of festivals going on in Iceland – like this one here in Reykjavik.

 You’ll be able to see puffins on some parts of our coastline during summer – they visit us from April through to September.
-Then there’s the possibility for whale watching from Reykjavik.
-In fact, Iceland is one of the best places in the world to watch whales – it’s possible to see over 20 species of whale and dolphin.
+Then there’s the possibility of whale watching from Reykjavik.
+Iceland is one of the best places in the world to watch whales – it’s possible to see over 20 species of whales and dolphins.
 It’s summer when they migrate to feed in our rich waters, so this is a great time to see them.

 Iceland is one of the world’s best whale-watching destinations – over 20 species frequent our waters.